 - Visitor Management is necessary, yet it is not as simple as logging all your visitors in a book.

-Finally, think about how how all these policies fit into your organisational structure and how you would implement them across the business.
-If you want a helping hand, then Digital Craftsmen can guide you through setting up the right set of policies, tailoring the options available specially for your organisation, so you’re not over complicating your policies by having too many.
+Finally, think about how all these policies fit into your organisational structure and how you would implement them across the business.
+If you want a helping hand, then Digital Craftsmen can guide you through setting up the right set of policies, and tailoring the options available especially for your organisation, so you’re not overcomplicating your policies by having too many.

 Contact our Solutions Architects team – ISO 27001 and Cyber Essentials Plus verified experts to help ensure your policies are fit for purpose and future proof them by establishing your own Policy on Policies.